SoftwarePunt/instarecord/docs/Relationships.md

 **Many-to-many** relationships are implicitly supported; simply define a model that represents the connecting table and define two one-to-many relationships.

-### One-to-one
+## One-to-one
-You can define an X-to-one relationship by simply adding a field that references another model:
+You can define a one-to-one relationship by simply adding a field that references another model:

 ```php
 <?php